MatanF5/Personal-Projects/README.md

 4) C_Exam is the exam I had in my C Course

-5)Python EXE2/3 is Python Hw I had
+5) Python EXE2/3 is Python Hw I had

 6) Sudoko is a Sudoko solver I made using Python